light gray lines

 • Digital wallet integration provides quick access to cards and supports seamless contactless payments.

-On top of that, BBVA enhanced the app’s security by introducing a “discreet mode.”
+• Enhanced security.
 With user permission, the device’s camera can detect it when more than one face is viewing the screen.
 If this is the case, the app automatically hides sensitive information like balances and transactions.

-Digital sales model
+BBVA’s digital sales model

 The BBVA’s new digital sales model is a structured, end-to-end approach aimed at simplifying customer acquisition and boosting engagement through digital channels.
 Its key elements include: